DerekGn/WinBle/README.md

 # WinBle

+**This REPO is no longer maintained or supported as BLE is no longer supported but the win32 device APIs.
+WinRt is the only mechanism to use BLE on the windows platfrom.**

 A set of classes for enumerating and interacting with Bluetooth low energy devices on the windows platform.

 ## Requirements